-- (a) The 12 League teams will be divided into 3 divisions.
-Teams will play each team in their respective division 4 times and play each team in opposing divisions 2 times for a season total of 28 games. - (1) East Division: Cedar Rapids, Dubuque, Quad City and Waterloo. - (2) Central Division: Ames, Des Moines Capitals, Des Moines Oak Leafs and Mason City.

-(3) West Division: Kansas City, Lincoln, Omaha and Sioux City.
+- (a) The 14 League teams will be divided into 3 divisions and play a 32-game schedule.
+All teams play each team in their own division four times.
+The East Division plays all other opponents twice.
+Teams in the West and Central divisions play East division teams twice, while only four of five teams from both the West and Central play each other twice.
+The fifth team not playing is based on the previous season standings. - (1) East Division: Cedar Rapids, Dubuque, Quad City and Waterloo. - (2) Central Division: Ames, Des Moines Capitals, Des Moines Oak Leafs, Kansas City and Mason City. - (1) West Division: Boji, Fremont, Lincoln, Omaha and Sioux City.